winitzki/scall/tutorial/programming_dhall.md

 In certain cases, it is not possible to find out in advance whether the stopping condition will ever be reached.
 So, programs that contain "while" or "until" loops are not statically guaranteed to terminate.

-A list may be created only if the required length of the list is bounded in advance.
+A list may be created in Dhall only if the required length of the list is bounded in advance.
-It is not possible to write a program that creates a list by adding more and more elements until some condition is reached, without an upper limit set in advance.
+It is not possible to write a  Dhall program that creates a list by adding more and more elements until some condition is reached, without an upper limit set in advance.

 Similarly, all text strings will have a length limit known up front.

 Although Dhall does not support recursion directly, one can use certain tricks (the Church encoding and existential types) to write non-recursive definitions that simulate recursive types, recursive functions, and "lazy infinite" data structures.
-Later chapters in this book will show how that can be achieved.
+Later chapters in this book will explain the required techniques.

 In practice, this means Dhall programs are limited to working with finite data structures and fold-like iterative functions on them.
 Recursive code can be translated into Dhall only if there is a termination guarantee: the total number of nested recursive calls must be bounded in advance.
-Within these limitations, Dhall supports a wide variety of iterative and recursive computations.
+Despite these limitations, Dhall supports a wide variety of iterative and recursive computations.

 #### No side effects